Money-Saving Hacks: Common Monthly Expenses List and How to Cut Back

 Knowing and monitoring your monthly expenses is important because it can help you avoid overspending.
 If you know how much you have to spend each month, you’re less likely to buy something you can't afford.

-For instance, let's say that your net monthly income after withholdings for taxes, Social Security, and Medicare is $4,000 per month (this is otherwise known as your take-home pay).
-If your monthly expenses are $3,500 per month, you have $500 per month to put into a savings account or spend on things like entertainment.
+For instance, let's say that your net monthly income after withholdings for taxes, Social Security and Medicare is $4,000 per month (otherwise known as your take-home pay).
+If your monthly expenses are $3,500 per month, you have $500 per month to put into a savings account or to spend on things like entertainment.

-By knowing your monthly expenses, you reduce the likelihood of having to take on debt.
+By knowing your monthly expenses, you reduce the likelihood of taking on debt.
 In turn, you can better manage your finances and potentially put more money toward things like retirement.

 5 tips to help you reduce your monthly expenses

 Now that you know what your monthly expenses are and why they’re important, let's take a closer look at some things you can do to lower them.